motion0720/DropboxHW/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. Variable naming conventions
-2. The overview of code structure for iOS app
+2. The overview of the code structure for iOS app

 ### Video Walkthrough